yPhil-gh/Emulsion/README.md

 The *optional* arguments for that emulator.
 Most don't need any.

 #### What emulator can I use for (insert machine / platform)?
-Consult the wiki to get tips on emulators and settings
+Consult [the Emulsion Wiki](https://gitlab.com/yphil/emulsion/-/wikis/homehttps://gitlab.com/yphil/emulsion/-/wikis/home) to get tips on emulators and settings

 ### Controls
 #### Home Screen (Platform Slideshow)